This article may contain compensated links. See our full disclosure here

 Traveling by train is easy from Florence.
 Trains are efficient and clean and will pick you up and drop you off right in the centre of a city or town which is exactly where you want to be.

 There really is no need to prebook train tickets.
 You can buy them easily enough at the train station.
-But, if you are like us and want to have everything organized before you go then Rail Europe have an easy to use online booking system.
+But, if you are like us and want to have everything organized before you go then Omio have an easy to use online booking system in English that accepts international credit cards.

 You can also book directly on the Italian train system – this guide is an excellent source of information on how to do this.